felix-seifert/serverless-on-heroku/README.md

 the costs are therefore only billed when run.
 To show that the caller of the function does not have to be in the same network or network region, we host our static website on GitHub.
 This static website creates a post request via Heroku's [Platform API](https://devcenter.heroku.com/articles/platform-api-reference).
-The post request results in starting the One-off Dyno which reads the environment variables provided by the post request, which can be considered as the function's arguments.
+The post request results in starting the One-off Dyno on which a simple Python script reads the environment variables provided by the post request, which can be considered as the function's arguments, and uses them to compute a return value.

 The static website will ask you to key in your Heroku API key and your name.
 After providing key and name, you can click on the button to send the request to the One-off Dyno.
 The One-off Dyno will read your name from the environment variables and return a result based on your name.

-Executing the tutorial does not result in any additional cost as neither a GitHub nor a Heroku account cost any fee.
+Executing the tutorial does not result in any additional cost as neither a GitHub account nor a Heroku account cost any fee.
 Heroku offers some free computing resources which should be sufficient for this tutorial.
 However, if you request a very high amount of computing resources, be aware that Heroku might charge you some fees.

 ## Copyright and License